ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md

 ---
 title: Move Components to an Operation Area in Basic Warehouse Configurations
 description: If item processing operations occur at your warehouse location, then you may have to move items between internal bins to respond to internal source documents.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-    ms.search.keywords:
+ms.search.form: 7351, 7382, 9330
 ms.date: 04/01/2021
 ms.author: edupont

 ---
 # Move Components to an Operation Area in Basic Warehouse Configurations